-Pastor John, in yesterday’s episode (episode #636), you gave us six reasons why we addictively grab our phones when we wake up in the morning.
+Pastor John, in yesterday’s episode (episode 636), you gave us six reasons why we addictively grab our phones when we wake up in the morning.
 And you said you had a remedy — a better course forward.
 Please share that with us here.

 It might be helpful just to name the six incentives I mentioned that draw to me my phone in the morning.
 I have said there is a novelty hunger.
 I said there is an ego hunger.
 I said there is entertainment hunger.
-And then I said there are these three avoidances like boredom avoidance.
+And then I said there are these three avoidances, like boredom avoidance.
 I just don’t want a boring day.
-There is responsibility avoidance and there is hardship avoidance.
-So there are pretty strong forces that are keeping us in bed and keeping us on our devices.
+There is responsibility avoidance, and there is hardship avoidance.
+So, there are pretty strong forces that are keeping us in bed and keeping us on our devices.

-I wrote to the publishers of the English Standard Version (ESV) of the Bible: “Is there a a way to use the ESV app or the ESV website so that you could set your alarm to go off with Scripture reading?”
-And they wrote back and said, “Oh, that is a great idea.
+I wrote this to the publishers of the English Standard Version (ESV) of the Bible: “Is there a way to use the ESV app or the ESV website in a way that you can set your alarm to go off with Scripture reading?”
+They wrote back and said, “Oh, that is a great idea.
 It really is possible.”
-But it was so complicated, I couldn’t figure it out.
+But it was so complicated.
+I couldn’t figure it out.

 Very few of us wake up strengthened to do all of those glorious works that we get to join Jesus in doing.
-So the new course for the morning is laid out in the Psalms.
-And here is a key verse: “O Lord, in the morning you hear my voice; in the morning I prepare a sacrifice for you and watch” (Psalm 5:3).
+So, the new course for the morning is laid out in the Psalms, and here is a key verse: “O Lord, in the morning you hear my voice; in the morning I prepare a sacrifice for you and watch” (Psalm 5:3).

-I watch for the Lord to show up and do what?
+I watch for the Lord to show up — and do what?
 What am I watching for?
 Psalm 143:8 puts it like this: “Let me hear in the morning of your steadfast love, for in you I trust.
 Make me know the way I should go, for to you I lift up my soul.”
-So I am looking for the steadfast love of God.
-And I am on the lookout for it in his word.
+So, I am looking for the steadfast love of God, and I am on the lookout for it in his word.

-Here are a couple more examples: Psalm 119:148 says, “My eyes are awake before the watches of the night, that I may meditate on your promise.”
+Here are a couple more examples.
+Psalm 119:148 says, “My eyes are awake before the watches of the night, that I may meditate on your promise.”
 Finally, Psalm 139:17–18 says, “How precious to me are your thoughts, O God! . . .
-I awake and I am still with you.”
+I awake, and I am still with you.”

 So I suggest that, before you go to bed tonight, you make some choices and some plans and that you free yourself from the candy addictions and the habits of avoidance that have been ruining the strengthening potential for the beginning of the day.